Aarception/Mo-information-security-portfolio/README.md

     - The Complete dataset will be leased to ML/LLM training and Governance work/studies
        - For Think Tanks, Legal cases,bar research, AI alignment, Algorithmic governance, etc

 Verba volant, scripta manent.
 Spoken words fly away, written letters remain.
 It is time for me to profit, too.
+On the question of intellectual production extracted without attribution, let alone compensation, I will leave the answer to that question to polite Society.
+The Institution is stronger than I am, and though it does not owe me any entitlement, I have no doubt about the capability of Civilization to see the nuance in this matter.

 ---